HC Computer and Network Use Policies

 Hesston College provides network accounts to all current students and employees of Hesston College.
 A network account provides access to the local area networks, cloud services from Google and Microsoft, a personal ‘home’ network drive (H:), web portal access for myHesston and Moodle (learning management), and access to the wider Internet.

 Students at Hesston College have several options for computer and software access across campus including computer labs, classrooms and the library.
 Computers on campus offer a variety of software including: MS Office, Adobe Creative Suite, Internet/Email access, and more.
-Wireless Network/Internet access is available in all buildings as well as outdoors on campus.
-Smith Center houses the access lab, study rooms and library with computers, printers and a scanner available for student use.
+Wireless Network/Internet access is available in all buildings.

 As the Hesston College network is considered to be an extension of the Hesston College Community, conduct should be consistent with the rules and expectations laid out by the Campus Community Standards.
 In addition, conduct on the Internet must conform to any rules or policies encountered while on 3rd party networks.